Yes you really can have an antepartum doula for pregnancy!

 - You are having a difficult pregnancy that is making it harder to “do life” i.e. bedrest, preecclampsia, hyperemesis gravidarum, and other high risk situations.

-- You are new to the Boston area our healthcare system and want referrals and information for local providers, groups, and practitioners.
+- You are new to the Maryland area healthcare system and want referrals and information for local providers, groups, and practitioners.

 - You are lacking family support.